WindEurope Criticizes Negative Bidding in Offshore Wind Auctions by Germany and Netherlands

 Credit: Bob Brewer/Unsplash

-has voiced criticism against the recent use of negative bidding in wind auctions conducted by and the Netherlands, stating it places undue financial strain on developers.
+has voiced criticism against the recent use of negative bidding in offshore wind auctions conducted by and the Netherlands, stating it places undue financial strain on developers.
 Under this mechanism, developers bid the amount they are willing to pay for the right to build offshore wind farms, with higher bids having a better chance of securing project sites.

 “Negative bidding adds to the costs of developing offshore wind farms, which ultimately impacts consumers and the wind energy supply chain,” said Giles Dickson, CEO of WindEurope.
 “It represents extra expenses that developers must bear, contrasting with the Contract for Difference (CfD) auctions used by most other European countries.”